-The County levies real property taxes on or before the third Monday in August, which become due and payable in two equal installments.
+The County Treasurer is responsible for collecting property taxes for all governmental entities within the county.
+The District levies real property taxes on or before the third Monday in August, which become due and payable in two equal installments.
 The first installment is due on the first day of October and becomes delinquent after the first business day of November.
 The second installment is due on the first day of March of the next year and becomes delinquent after the first business day of May.
-The billings are considered past due after these dates, at which time the applicable property is subject to penalties and interest.